 - 40 pounds

-- Able to sit up and reasonable still, without playing with the shoulder strap, climbing onto knees, or slouching.
+- Able to sit up and reasonably still, without playing with the shoulder strap, climbing onto knees, or slouching.

 - AND the seat must be installed where the car provides both a shoulder and lap belt.